 Is it possible to discuss films aimed at children with an academic perspective?
 Yes, of course it is.
 Let’s take a look at Yoshimitsu Banno’s daring Godzilla vs. Hedorah.
-Upon its 1975 release in the United Kingdom, the Monthly Film Bulletin commented that the film’s themes of pollution were, “designed specifically for the edification of children” By all means, pollution is an issue for younger generations, but the implication that the topic’s inclusion renders the film inaccessible to older viewers is perplexing.
+Upon its 1975 release in the United Kingdom, the Monthly Film Bulletin commented that the film’s themes of pollution were, “designed specifically for the edification of children.”
+By all means, pollution is an issue for younger generations, but the implication that the topic’s inclusion renders the film inaccessible to older viewers is perplexing.
 On the contrary, certain sequences, such as when Hedorah’s sludge drowns several Mah Jong players, are enough to question that “strictly for kids” judgement.
 Indeed, such moments of stark horror are reflective of how forceful Banno is with his commentary.
-Godzilla vs. Hedorah is a children’s film; a children’s film that’s bold and striking with its message.
+Godzilla vs. Hedorah is a children’s film, one that’s bold and striking with its message.
 Unless critics and fans can recognise that its moments of uncomfortable imagery are part of, and not juxtaposed to, a children’s film, then we won’t be able to see films like this for their genuine brilliance.
 It is derided as a children’s movie, but criticised as if it were a film for adults that’s too inept to do anything worthwhile.
-Film historian Steve Ryfle characterises this dichotomy when he opines that, “if not for its prevailing juvenile attitude, this could have been a very chilling film“.
+Film historian Steve Ryfle characterises this dichotomy when he opines that, “if not for its prevailing juvenile attitude, this could have been a very chilling film.”
 Is it not possible for it to have and be both?

 When we describe a film as a children’s picture, it comes with certain connotations.
 A rotted, charred skeleton bathed in toxic sludge is unlikely to be one of them, and so our critical perception of Godzilla vs. Hedorah is to say, “watching this film is like going into a drug-induced mind trip!” – as Cinemassacre once said.
 Instead of recognising this as a more complex film than first thought, one that entertains children whilst presenting them with difficult images, we just deride it.
 Uncomfortable with how it defies rigid categorisation, we ignore any merits it has, call it a kids’ film, and proceed to ignore it as we do any other.